mattkretz/wg21-papers/P0214/naming.md

 * `datapar`

   An array of target-specific size with elements of type T and data parallel operation semantics.
+  The number of elements is influenced via the second template parameter.
+  If the second template parameter is `fixed_size<N>` an exact number of `N` elements is used.
+  Operations on objects of the type execute the operation component-wise and concurrently.
+  This allows the user to communicate data parallelism inherent in the problem at hand.
+  An implementation may translate the data parallelism into SIMD instructions, GPU parallelism (which is very SIMD like), serial execution, synchronized multi-core execution, or any mix thereof.

   * `vector<T>`
   * `vec<T>`